traeblain/.com/src/2013/money-in-the-bank.md

 I can't say enough about my short time with Ting.
 I have also called Customer Service twice for various reasons, I didn't get a machine and choices...I got a person...immediately.
 Then the service had to go beyond just the phone conversation, and the person responsible for my issue on the phone was the same person I dealt with online.
 I've not had that in a major service provider...ever...

 [Ting][] gets it.
 They basically took everything you hate about your mobile service and said, "We can fix that!".
 And then fixed it.
 Let me know if you have any questions about my experience, I'd be happy to help.

+Modified:  A couple of the numbers were incorrect, they have since been updated and corrected.
+{ style="font-size: small;" }

 [Sprint]: http://www.sprint.com/
 [Verizon]: http://www.verizonwireless.com/b2c/index.html